hujhax/austin-improv-wiki/Live Nude Improv.md

 The director would finish the show, announcing to the audience that they'd had a great, productive rehearsal, and the show would open next week (with one last wink and nod that no, it really wouldn't).

+## History
+[[Andy Crouch]]'s inspiration for *Live Nude Improv* came partly from a re-mounting of *Dionysus in '69* by the Rude Mechanicals.
+He was inspired to make something equally transgressive and raw in the world of improv.

+Prior to the show's proper run, *Live Nude Improv* had a "preview show" in [[The 42-Hour Improv Marathon]].
+The show was basically an hour of montage, in which participants found excuses in the scene to have players take off articles of clothing.
+Once an article of clothing was off, it stayed off until the end of the show.  [[Peter Rogers]] was the first of the cast to get completely naked onstage for the production.

+The mainstage show ran through July and August in 2011, selling out often weeks in advance, and breaking all prior Hideout records for early sales.

+After the end of its run, *Live Nude Improv* discussed doing subsequent runs, but only ever did a few festival appearances, such as the 2012 Philadelphia Improv Festival.

 ## The Fake Plays of Live Nude Improv
 * 7/9/11:  "Whatever You Like".
 A riff on Shakespearean comedy in which a young couple vacations on a tropical island, and quickly becomes ensared in a case of mistaken identity involving ancient island rituals.
 * 7/16/11: unknown